Putting 3D Spatially Sparse Networks on a Diet: Experiment

-\textbf{Prune overparametrized networks.} Another interesting observation is that we see a small performance drop when we compress heavier networks.
+Another interesting observation is that we see less performance drop when we compress heavier networks.
 For example, in Table~\ref{tbl:semseg}, Res16UNet14A with a 95\% compression (Network A) and Res16UNet34C with a 99\% compression (Network B) both have a similar number of parameters.
 Yet, Network B consistently shows higher accuracy on ScanNet and S3DIS.
 We speculate that heavier and deeper networks still retain the same depths regardless of compression and overparametrization leads to a higher chance of maintaining more informative connections during pruning.